MarcoPon/BlockHashLoc/README.md

 # BlockHashLoc

-(to be completed...)

-tl;dr

- - BHLMake: create a BHL with a list of one hash for every block of a given file
- - BHLReco: scan a disk image/volume for blocks with the hashes from the BHL file to rebuild the original one
+The purpose of BlockHashLoc is to enable the recovery of files after total loss of the file system structure, or without even knowing what File System was used in the first place.

+The way it can recover a given file is by keeping a (small) parallel BHL file with the crypto-hash of all the blocks (of selectable size) that compose it.
+So that it's possible to read the blocks of a (set of) disk image(s)/volume(s), calculate the hashes and compare with the saved ones.

-With adequately sized blocks (512 bytes, 4KB, etc. depending on the media and file system), this let one recover a file regardless of the FS used, or the FS integrity, or the fragmentation level.
+With adequately sized blocks (512 bytes, 4KB, etc. depending on the media and File System), this let one recover a file regardless of the FS used, or the FS integrity, or the fragmentation level.

 This project is related to [SeqBox](https://github.com/MarcoPon/SeqBox).
-The differences are:
+The main differences are:

 - SeqBox create a stand-alone file container with the above listed recovery characteristics.

-- BHL realize the same effect with a parallel (small) file, that can be stored separately (in other media, or in the cloud), or along the original as a SeqBox file (so that it can be recovered too, as the first step).
+- BHL realize the same effect with a (small) parallel file, that can be stored separately (in other media, or in the cloud), or along the original as a SeqBox file (so that it can be recovered too, as the first step), so it can be used to add a degree of recoverability to existing files.

-***
+**N.B.**

+The tools are still in beta, but they are already functional and the BHL file format is considered final.

 ## Demo tour